Barrister: Germany

 In Germany, no distinction between barristers and solicitors is made.
-Lawyers may plead at all courts except the civil branch of the Federal Court of Justice (Bundesgerichtshof), to which fewer than fifty lawyers are admitted.
-Those lawyers, who deal almost exclusively with litigation, may not plead at other courts and are usually instructed by a lawyer who represented the client in the lower courts.
+Lawyers may plead at all courts except the civil branch of the Federal Court of Justice (Bundesgerichtshof), to which fewer than fifty lawyers are admitted.The Bar at the Federal Court of Justice Those lawyers, who deal almost exclusively with litigation, may not plead at other courts and are usually instructed by a lawyer who represented the client in the lower courts.
 However, these restrictions do not apply to criminal cases, nor to pleadings at courts of the other court systems, including labour, administrative, taxation, and social courts and the European Union court system.

 Hong Kong

 The legal profession in Hong Kong is also divided into two branches: barristers and solicitors.

-In the High Court (including both the Court of First Instance and the Court of Appeal) and the Court of Final Appeal, as a general rule, only barristers and solicitor-advocates are allowed to speak on behalf of any party in open court.
+In the High Court of Hong Kong (including both the Court of First Instance and the Court of Appeal) and the Hong Kong Court of Final Appeal, as a general rule, only barristers and solicitor-advocates are allowed to speak on behalf of any party in open court.
 This means that solicitors are restricted from doing so.
 In these two courts, save for hearings in chambers, barristers dress in the traditional English manner, as do the judges and other lawyers.

 In Hong Kong, the rank of King's Counsel was granted prior to the handover of Hong Kong from the United Kingdom to China in 1997.
 After the handover, the rank has been replaced by Senior Counsel post-nominal letters: SC.
 Senior Counsel may still, however, style themselves as silks, like their British counterparts.

 India

-In India, the law relating to the barrister is the Advocates Act, 1961 introduced and conceived by Ashoke Kumar Sen, the then-law minister of India, which is a law passed by the Parliament and is administered and enforced by the Bar Council of India.
-Under the act, the Bar Council of India is the supreme regulatory body for the legal profession in India, ensuring the compliance of the laws and maintenance of professional standards by the legal profession in the country.
-For this purpose, the Bar Council of India is authorized to pass regulations and make orders in individual cases and also generally.
+In India, the law relating to barristers is the Advocates Act, 1961, which is administered and enforced by the Bar Council of India.
+Under the act, the council is the supreme regulatory body for the legal profession in India, ensuring the compliance of the laws and maintenance of professional standards by the legal profession in the country.
+The council is authorised to pass regulations and make orders in individual cases.

-Each state has a Bar Council of its own whose function is to enroll the barristers willing to practise predominantly within the territorial confines of that state and to perform the functions of the Bar Council of India within the territory assigned to them.
-Therefore, each law degree holder must be enrolled with a (single) State Bar Council to practise in India.
-However, enrollment with any State Bar Council does not restrict the Barrister from appearing before any court in India, even though it is beyond the territorial jurisdiction of the State Bar Council which they are enrolled in.
+Each state has a bar council whose function is to enrol barristers practising predominantly within that state.
+Each barrister must be enrolled with a single state bar council to practise in India.
+However, this does not restrict a barrister from appearing before any court in India.